-The impact of this amendment is not reasonably estimable however it is not expected to have a material impact on the Bank's Financial Statements.
+It is not expected to have a material impact on the Bank's financial statements.

-Amendments to IAS 1, Presentation of financial statements on classification of liabilities unaffected by the expectations of the entity or events after the reporting date (for example, the receipt of a waiver or a breach of covenant).
+Amendments to IAS 1, Presentation of financial statements on classification of liabilities the reporting date (for example, the receipt of a waiver or a breach of covenant).
 The amendment also clarifies what IAS 1 means when it refers to the 'settlement' of a liability.

 These narrow-scope amendments to IAS 1, 'Presentation of financial statements', clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-Classification is
+Classification is unaffected by the expectations of the entity or events after